NVIDIA/grace-cpu-benchmarking-guide/src/developer/cpudetect.md

 ## Example Source Code

-Here's a complete yet simple example code that includes some of the methods mentioned above.
+Here is a complete yet simple example code that includes some of the methods mentioned above.

 ```c
 #include <stdio.h>